 |---|---|---|

-| Spring (Apr‑May) | Plum and cherry blossoms fringe the thatched roofs; traditional fan‑dance troupes add pop‑up shows for Buddha’s Birthday. | Mild temps, but expect packed weekends of school excursions. |
+| Spring (Apr–May) | Plum and cherry blossoms fringe the thatched roofs; traditional fan-dance troupes add pop-up shows for Buddha’s Birthday. | Mild temperatures, but expect packed weekends of school excursions. |

-| Summer (Jun‑Aug) | Lotus ponds in full bloom, night‑market lanterns on Saturdays, and misting stations to fight the monsoon stickiness. | High humidity—bring a mini towel Korean‑style and a pocket fan. |
+| Summer (Jun–Aug) | Lotus ponds in full bloom, night-market lanterns on Saturdays, and misting stations to fight the monsoon stickiness. | High humidity — bring a pocket fan and a mini towel. |

-| Autumn (Sep‑early Nov) | Fiery maples + persimmon trees (the exact orange orbs I swooned over).
-Extra samulnori drum parades around Chuseok. | Hands‑down the best photography window; evenings get chilly so layer up. |
+| Autumn (Sep–early Nov) | Fiery maples and persimmon trees (the exact orange orbs I swooned over).
+Extra samulnori drum parades around Chuseok. | The best photography window by some margin; evenings get chilly so layer up. |

-| Winter (Dec‑Mar) | Wood‑fire ondol rooms warmed for visitors, snow‑dusted hanok courtyards, and rice‑cake pounding demos for Seollal. | Short daylight, several outdoor craft stalls close for the season. |
+| Winter (Dec–Mar) | Wood-fire ondol rooms warmed for visitors, snow-dusted hanok courtyards, and rice-cake pounding demos for Seollal. | Short daylight; several outdoor craft stalls close for the season. |

-| Show | Times | Don’t‑Miss Highlights |
+| Show | Times | Highlights |

 |---|---|---|

-| Namsadang Nori (farmer’s music & acrobatics) | 11:00 / 15:00 | Watch the sangmo ribbon‑hat dancer whip a 4‑m streamer in perfect spirals. |
+| Namsadang Nori (farmer’s music and acrobatics) | 11:00 / 15:00 | Watch the sangmo ribbon-hat dancer whip a 4-metre streamer in perfect spirals. |

-| Juldarigi Tug‑of‑War | 12:00 (weekends) | Visitors join in—two straw ropes thicker than your torso.
+| Juldarigi Tug-of-War | 12:00 (weekends) | Visitors join in — two straw ropes thicker than your torso.
 Collective bragging rights if your side wins. |

-| Tight‑rope Walker (줄타기) | 13:30 | The clown’s jokey banter is in Korean, but the slapstick crosses language lines. |
+| Tightrope Walking (줄타기) | 13:30 | The comedian’s banter is in Korean, but the slapstick crosses all language lines. |

-| Traditional Wedding Re‑enactment | 14:30 | Spot the ham gift chest and try the chest‑bumping ceremony (paebaek) where in‑laws fling dates and chestnuts. |
+| Traditional Wedding Re-enactment | 14:30 | Spot the ham gift chest and the paebaek ceremony where in-laws fling dates and chestnuts. |

-| Equestrian Martial Stunts | 16:00 (Mar‑Nov) | Horseback archery + upside‑down saddle flips—a nod to Joseon‑era dispatch riders. |
+| Equestrian Martial Stunts | 16:00 (Mar–Nov) | Horseback archery and upside-down saddle flips — a nod to Joseon-era dispatch riders. |

 DIY Snack Crawl